Tesla's Musk relocates to Texas from California; compares himself to war general | Technology

 "It wasn't necessarily a great use of my time here (in California)".
 Texas might potentially offer some tax reprieve for the world's second richest man.
 It does not collect personal income tax while California has some of the highest state tax rates in the United States.

-A 670% rally in Tesla shares this year has boosted Musk's net worth from $27 billion to $155 billion, just behind Amazon.com Inc's Jeff Bezos, according to the Bloomberg Billionaires Index.
+An over 670% jump in Tesla shares this year has boosted Musk's net worth from $27 billion to $155 billion, just behind Amazon.com Inc's Jeff Bezos, according to the Bloomberg Billionaires Index.
 In a conversation touching a wide range of topics including government intervention, technology companies and corporate policy, Musk criticized CEOs of other U.S. companies for not focusing enough on their products.

 "If you find yourself spending a lot of time giving presentations and reviewing spreadsheets, you're barking up the wrong tree," Musk said.
 The billionaire also compared himself to a war general and said, "If you think about war ... do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines."